Is Simple Uniform Sampling Effective for Center-Based Clustering with Outliers: When and Why?: Abstract

 \section{Abstract}

-Clustering has many important applications in computer science, but real-world datasets often contain outliers.
-The presence of outliers can make the clustering problems to be much more challenging.
-In this paper, we propose a framework for solving three representative center-based clustering with outliers problems: $k$-center/median/means clustering with outliers.
-The framework actually is very simple, where we just need to take a small uniform sample from the input and run an existing approximation algorithm on the sample.
-However, our analysis is fundamentally different from the previous (uniform and non-uniform) sampling based ideas.
-To explain the effectiveness of uniform sampling in theory, we introduce a ``significance'' criterion and prove that the performance of our framework depends on the significance degree of the given instance.
-In particular, the sample size can be independent of the input data size $n$ and the dimensionality $d$, if we assume the given instance is sufficiently ``significant'', which is in fact a fairly appropriate assumption in practice.
-Due to its simplicity, the uniform sampling approach also enjoys several significant advantages over the non-uniform sampling approaches.
-The experiments suggest that our framework can achieve comparable clustering results with existing methods, but is much easier to implement and can greatly reduce the running times.
+Real-world datasets often contain outliers, and the presence of outliers can make the clustering problems to be much more challenging.
+In this paper, we propose a simple uniform sampling framework for solving several representative center-based clustering with outliers problems: $k$-center/median/means clustering with outliers.
+Our analysis is fundamentally different from the previous (uniform and non-uniform) sampling based ideas.
+To explain the effectiveness of uniform sampling in theory, we introduce a measure of ``significance'' and prove that the performance of our framework depends on the significance degree of the given instance.
+In particular, the sample size can be independent of the input data size $n$ and the dimensionality $d$, if we assume the given instance is ``significant'', which is in fact a reasonable assumption in practice.
+Due to its simplicity, the uniform sampling approach also enjoys several significant advantages over the non-uniform sampling approaches in practice.
 To the best of our knowledge, this is the first work that systematically studies the effectiveness of uniform sampling from both theoretical and experimental aspects.